dell/terraform-provider-powerstore/docs/resources/volumegroup_snapshot.md

 # description and expiration_timestamp are the optional attributes.
 # Either volume_group_id or volume_group_name should be present.
 # VolumeGroup DataSource can be used to fetch volume group ID/Name
-# During create operation, if expiration_timestamp is not specified or set to "", snapshot will be created with infinite retention
+# During create operation, if expiration_timestamp is not specified or set to blank, snapshot will be created with infinite retention
-# During modify operation, to set infinite retention, expiration_timestamp can be set to ""
+# During modify operation, to set infinite retention, expiration_timestamp can be set to blank
 # To check which attributes of the volume group snapshot resource can be updated, please refer Product Guide in the documentation

 resource "powerstore_volumegroup_snapshot" "test" {